ISR Business finance and investment studies

 Governments have often encouraged firms to purchase new machinery, plant, and buildings by means of generous tax allowances on capital investments.
 Various other types of investment and saving have also been tax-favoured by government.

-Indirectly, the taxation of personal savings and investments also tends to have a major impact on the supply, demand, and costs of business finance.
+Indirectly, the taxation of personal savings and investments also impacts on the supply, demand, and costs of business finance.

-Over the years, various proposals for further stimulating business finance and investment via the tax system in Britain have been put forward.
+Over the years, various proposals for further stimulating business finance and investment via the tax system have been put forward.
 They include:

 1. extending the scope of tax exempt personal equity plans to include investments in secondary market or unquoted companies;